 NOK 59 500,-

-Erlend and Orsolya Haarberg will host this expedition as photographic guides.
+Orsolya Haarberg will join this expedition as an extra photographic guide.

 Orsolya Haarberg’s (1977) native country is Hungary where she graduated as a landscape architect.
 She moved to Norway in 2004 in connection with her PhD studies in wildlife management.
 Meeting Erlend that same year had a significant impact on her life.
 They got married in 2005 and her strong passion for nature photography quickly developed into a profession.

 Erlend and Orsolya have worked together on several long-term projects in the Nordic countries.
 They spent ten months in Iceland photographing the big contrasts in the ever-changing volcanic landscape in the North Atlantic.
 This was followed by a project in Norway where in several stages they explored the coast, ranging from the most weather-exposed coastlines to the most sheltered fjords.
 In recent years they have travelled for many months in the Swedish Laponia World Heritage Site to convey large and small outdoor experiences with their cameras.
 A selection of pictures from the projects mentioned above have been published in National Geographic magazine in both the US and international editions.
 Their pictures have been given a number of awards in the most renowned international competitions.
-In 2017, Erlend was the overall winner of the GDT European Wildlife Photographer of the Year and the Golden Turtle international nature photography competitions.
 Thus far their photographic work has resulted in four books: Lapland – the Alaska of Europe, Iceland – Land of Contrasts, Iceland in all its Splendour (in four languages) and Laponia – Majestic Stillness (in four languages).

 What's included in this Svalbard workshop?